lyrx/generative-art/README.md

-# YamaAndAlex NFT Contract
+# GLIP NFT Contract

 ## Overview
-`YamaAndAlex` is a Solidity smart contract for creating Non-Fungible Tokens (NFTs) following the ERC721 standard.
+`GLIP` is a Solidity smart contract for creating Non-Fungible Tokens (NFTs) following the ERC721 standard.
 It extends the OpenZeppelin ERC721 implementation with URI storage and Ownable features, allowing for the creation and management of unique digital assets.

 ## Features
 - ERC721 NFT implementation with URI storage.